deepseek-ai/open-infra-index/OpenSourcing_DeepSeek-vLLM/README.md

 and code embraced by the community.
 Together, let’s push the boundaries of AGI and ensure its benefits serve all of humanity.

-This page will serve as a central hub for tracking our related open-source efforts on the inference engine.

 > [!NOTE]
 > **To clarify, this article outlines our approach to open-sourcing of our DeepSeek-vLLM codebase only.
 > Regarding future model releases, we maintain an open and collaborative stance towards both the open-source community